akr2002/adityakumar.xyz/content/home/about.md

 weight: 8
 ---

 Hello, I'm Aditya Kumar, a computer science student with a passion for managing computers and backend development.
 I am particularly enthusiastic about contributing to open source projects.
-With a strong focus on virtual machines and server administration, I possess the skills to handle various Linux distributions including Debian, Ubuntu, and Fedora.
+With a strong focus on virtual machines and server administration, I possess the skills to handle various Linux distributions including Debian, Ubuntu, Archlinux, Gentoo, NixOS and Fedora.

 My Skill Set: